Thin-film solar cell: Amorphous silicon

 Amorphous silicon (a-Si) is a non-crystalline, allotropic form of silicon and the most well-developed thin film technology to-date.
 Thin-film silicon is an alternative to conventional wafer (or bulk) crystalline silicon.
 While chalcogenide-based CdTe and CIS thin films cells have been developed in the lab with great success, there is still industry interest in silicon-based thin film cells.
 Silicon-based devices exhibit fewer problems than their CdTe and CIS counterparts such as toxicity and humidity issues with CdTe cells and low manufacturing yields of CIS due to material complexity.
-Additionally, due to political resistance to the use non-"green" materials in solar energy production, there is no stigma in the use of standard silicon.
+Additionally, while there is political resistance to the use of non-"green" materials in solar energy production, there is no stigma in the use of standard silicon.

 This type of thin-film cell is mostly fabricated by a technique called plasma-enhanced chemical vapor deposition.
 It uses a gaseous mixture of silane (SiH_{4}) and hydrogen to deposit a very thin layer of only 1 micrometre (μm) of silicon on a substrate, such as glass, plastic or metal, that has already been coated with a layer of transparent conducting oxide.
 Other methods used to deposit amorphous silicon on a substrate include sputtering and hot wire chemical vapor deposition techniques.

 a-Si is attractive as a solar cell material because it's an abundant, non-toxic material.
 It requires a low processing temperature and enables a scalable production upon a flexible, low-cost substrate with little silicon material required.
 Due to its bandgap of 1.7 eV, amorphous silicon also absorbs a very broad range of the light spectrum, that includes infrared and even some ultraviolet and performs very well at weak light.
 This allows the cell to generate power in the early morning, or late afternoon and on cloudy and rainy days, contrary to crystalline silicon cells, that are significantly less efficient when exposed at diffuse and indirect daylight.

 However, the efficiency of an a-Si cell suffers a significant drop of about 10 to 30 percent during the first six months of operation.
 This is called the Staebler-Wronski effect (SWE) – a typical loss in electrical output due to changes in photoconductivity and dark conductivity caused by prolonged exposure to sunlight.
 Although this degradation is perfectly reversible upon annealing at or above 150 °C, conventional c-Si solar cells do not exhibit this effect in the first place.